openwallet-foundation/credo-ts-ext/packages/rest/README.md

 npx -p @aries-framework/rest afj-rest start --help
 ```

-It is also possible to configure the rest API using a json config.
+It is also possible to configure the REST API using a json config.
 When providing a lot of configuration options, this is definitely the easiest way to use configure the agent.
 All properties should use camelCase for the key names.
 See the example [CLI Config](https://github.com/hyperledger/aries-framework-javascript-ext/tree/main/packages/rest/samples/cliConfig.json) for an detailed example.

 ```json
 {